natkowalczyk/thermal-mask-classification-and-detection/README.md

 ## Mask detection
-The best model weights are provided in [detection folder](https://github.com/natkowalczyk/thermal-mask-classification-and-detection/tree/main/detection) - Yolov5 in "nano" version trained on a thermal images dataset with weights obtained on the COCO set.
-For this model obtained metrics was:
+The best model weights are provided in the [detection folder](https://github.com/natkowalczyk/thermal-mask-classification-and-detection/tree/main/detection) - Yolov5 in "nano" version trained on a thermal images dataset with weights obtained on the COCO set.
+For this model obtained metrics were:
-- precision 0.964 ± 0.025
+- precision 0.964 ± 0.025,
-- recall    0.935 ± 0.006
+- recall    0.935 ± 0.006,
-- mAP50     0.970 ± 0.013
+- mAP50     0.970 ± 0.013.

 To detect mask on face you can also use images given in [images folder](https://github.com/natkowalczyk/thermal-mask-classification-and-detection/tree/main/images).